Car Buying Guide

 Get a pre-purchase inspection.
 Negotiate total price, not monthly payments.

-These mistakes cost first-time buyers an average of $3,000+.
-Learn from others' errors.
+These cost first-time buyers an average of $3,000+.
+Every one is preventable.

 Buying too much car